ReadShade/ReadShade/source/addons/shadertoggler.rst

    Screenshot showing the "Save" button being pressed.

-Click :guilabel:`Done` and press the shortcut to activate the add-on:
+Click :guilabel:`Done` and then press your shortcut key to turn on the add-on:

 .. figure:: shadertoggler/shadertoggler13.png